WFT-Interns/Loginpage-react/README.md

 # Loginpage-react-js
-## simple login page using setstate in react-js
+## simple login page using usestate in react-js